A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Results Discussion

 W2446-0526 and other high-redshift ($z\sim 2-4$) Hot DOGs are very luminous due to the flux-limited constraints of the WISE survey, however relatively nearby Hot DOGs such as W1904+4853 have been discovered at redshifts $z < 0.5$ with WISE and Herschel archival data \citep[e.g.][]{Li_2023}.
 These low-redshift, lower luminosity Hot DOGs have been shown to have lower BH masses and lie closer to the relation between galaxy stellar mass and black hole mass \citep{Li_2025}.
 Our system seems to share properties of both systems.
 Namely, it is similar redshift to high-redshift Hot DOGs ($z=4.4$), but has similar luminosities to low-redshift Hot DOGs.
-Thus, we might expect our system to have a lower metallicity, younger population of stars when compared to low-redshift Hot DOGs.
-Indeed, the stellar-dominated UV/optical component of our system is significantly steeper than W1904+4853 (or Arp220 and Mrk231), typical of young, low-metallicity (here, $Z \sim 0.2 Z_\odot$) galaxies found at high-redshifts.
-It is worth noting that this steep UV/optical spectral index coupled with the hot IR emission could lead to this galaxy being classified as a type 1 AGN in photometric surveys with low enough spatial resolution.
+Thus, we might expect our system to have a lower metallicity {and, by construction,} younger population of stars when compared to low-redshift Hot DOGs.
+Indeed, the stellar-dominated UV/optical component of our system is significantly steeper than W1904+4853 (or Arp220 and Mrk231), typical of young, low-metallicity (here, $Z \sim 0.2 Z_\odot$) galaxies found at high-redshifts. {Of course, it is important to note that differences between dust content and geometry between the systems can also play a significant role in the UV/optical spectrum, and it is possible the dust is more centrally concentrated in our particular system.} It is worth noting that this steep UV/optical spectral index coupled with the hot IR emission could lead to this galaxy being classified as a type 1 AGN in photometric surveys with low enough spatial resolution.
 Of course, spectroscopic follow-up would later reveal only stellar lines and higher spatial resolution photometry would resolve the extended stellar emission.